Computer history - 2003

-Supreme court rules that sex offenders information and pictures can be posted online on March 3, 2003.
+Supreme Court rules that sex offenders' information and pictures can be posted online on March 3, 2003.

-The H.264 standard is completed in May 2003.
+The H.264 standard was completed in May 2003.

-XDR DRAM begins being sold.
+XDR DRAM began being sold in 2003.

-Internet site LinkedIn launches May 5, 2003.
+Internet site LinkedIn launched on May 5, 2003.

 New computer products and services introduced in 2003

 Microsoft Windows Server 2003 was released on March 28, 2003.